aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ### Overview

-All Scan Beacon Group operations are a convenience for using the AWS DynamoDB SDK.
+All Scan Beacon Group operations are a convenience for using the DynamoDB Encryption Client.
 The user calls the SDK referring to the encrypted data fields, and these operations transform the Request and Response objects to use the scan beacons instead.